 Auto Services Still Available During COVID-19

-If you need it, you can still book in for servicing, repairs, recalls and warranty fixes (at time of writing).
+If you need it, and you’re not in lockdown or quarantine, you can still book in for servicing, repairs, recalls and warranty fixes (at time of writing).
+These are considered essential services.

 However, despite state governments hitting play on the three-stage plan to relax restrictions, it’s important to only make a booking if you’re well and not showing any symptoms relating to coronavirus.